 May 5, 1961, was a day of tension at NASA’s facilities.
-The launch was stopped several times to re-check the equipment and weather conditions did not accompany.
+The launch was stopped several times to re-check the equipment, and weather conditions did not accompany it.
 Even so, after hours of delays, everything went well.

-Shepard reached Earth’s orbit at a height of 187.5 kilometers, spent 15 minutes and 28 seconds traveling about 487 kilometers around the Earth and then sinking into the Atlantic Ocean.
-There were no nerves, everything had gone perfectly and this manned mission would be followed by many more.
+Shepard reached Earth’s orbit at the height of 187.5 kilometers, spent 15 minutes and 28 seconds traveling about 487 kilometers around the Earth and then sank into the Atlantic Ocean.
+There were no nerves, everything had gone perfectly, and this manned mission would be followed by many more.